darkest-blue-game/darkest-blue/README.md

 Coding style:
   a.
 Naming conventions: Camel casing for all variable and function names
   b.
-Full descriptive names for vsriable and functions - no shorthands
+Full descriptive names for variable and functions - no shorthands

 File Structure:
   a. pages directory